Fffyuexue/DevSafe/README.md

 中文 ： https://github.com/Fffyuexue/DevSafe/blob/main/README-Chinese.md
-# DevSafe Module Documentation
+# DevSafe Module Documentation (English)

 ## I. Module Overview

 **DevSafe** is a **KernelPatchModule (hereinafter referred to as KPM)** developed by
-**春日ユズキ (Kasuga Yuzuki)**, designed to protect **Android device image partitions**.
+**Kasuga Yuzuki**, designed to protect **Android device image partitions**.

-The module aims to prevent malicious or abnormal modifications to the runtime image partitions,
+The module aims to prevent malicious or abnormal modifications to runtime image partitions,
 thereby avoiding **irreversible system damage or potential financial loss**.
-It is positioned as a **security-oriented, functionality-focused** core protection module.
+It is positioned as a **security-first, functionality-oriented** low-level protection module.

-DevSafe can operate within Root implementations that support KPM execution, including but not limited to:
+DevSafe can operate within Root implementations that support KPM execution, including:

 - FolkPatch
 - APatch